Greece Part IV : A Quick Travel Guide To Milos Island.

 Where To Go.

-• Adamas – Adamas is a main port of Milos.
+• Adamas: Adamas is a main port of Milos.
 All ferries stop here.
 It is a seaside village and a tourist centre in general.
-You can find many good restaurants, some shops and an ATM to withdraw money.
-Also, you can find various travel agencies where you can book for an island tour (sailing), buy a ticket for the ferry or rent a car.
+You can find many good restaurants, some shops, and an ATM to withdraw money.
+Also, you can find travel agencies where you can book tours or rent vehicles.

 • For an unforgettable sunset, I recommend spending an evening in Plaka.
 The sunset captured the entire sky and it was worth it.
 Whatever you do, don’t miss it!

-• Pollonia – It is a picturesque fishing village that got plenty of restaurants and island cafes with a seaside view.
-I was so amazed by this place that I can’t stop taking pictures!
+• Pollonia: A picturesque fishing village that has plenty of restaurants and island cafes with a seaside view.
+I was so amazed by this place that I couldn’t stop taking pictures!

 More About The Island.